Simunul

+History

+Simunul Island, is the place where the first mosque in the Philippines was built, Sheikh Karimul Makhdum Mosque, a National Historical Landmark of the Philippines.

 Geography

 The municipality consists of 2 islands: the larger eponymous Simunul Island and Manuk Mangkaw (Manuk Manka) Island, 3.5 km to the south.
 There are six beaches in Simunul.

 Barangays

 Simunul is politically subdivided into 15 barangays.
 Each barangay consists of puroks while some have sitios.